2025 sold out · reserve the 2026 harvest · ships Autumn 2026

 friends, then their friends.

-We arranged with the family in Bagnara to ship a small case at a time.
+So we started shipping a small case at a time.
 Then a few cases.
 It wasn't a plan.
 It was just a way to keep up with the people who were already asking.

 That's still mostly how it works.
 Most of what we sell goes to people who heard about it from someone they know.